EasyG0ing1/SwitchJDK/README.md

 The script picks up the name that you give it and uses that name in all of the feedback resulting from its use.

-You can run the script with the ? as the first option to get a complete set of instructions for it's use, but its stupid easy to use and it simply works.
+You can run the script with the ? as the first option to get a complete set of instructions for it's use, but it is VERY easy to use and it simply works.